Frank Stiefel

 Frank Stiefel is an American filmmaker and photographer.
-His film Heaven Is a Traffic Jam on the 405 won the Oscar for Best Documentary Short Subject.
+His film Heaven Is a Traffic Jam on the 405 won the Oscar for Best Documentary Short Subject at the 90th Academy Awards.

 Career

-Stiefel was born to a Jewish family in New York and attended The City College of New York.
-Stiefel's career in the television business began in the 1970s, when he was making commercials, among other things.
-In 1999 he was the executive producer of the documentary short film Two Weddings.
-He made his directorial debut in 2009 with the movie Ingelore, a short film about the Jewish Holocaust survivor Ingelore Herz Honigstein.
-The documentary, which he dedicated to his mother, tells the story of how his mother has survived being raped by two Nazis and managed to flee to the United States.
-This film was presented at film festivals and broadcast on the station HBO.
+Stiefel was born to a Jewish family in New York City and attended The City College of New York.
+Stieifel spent most of his career as an executive in the commercial production industry.
+As an executive producer at Stiefel & Company (and later at RadicalMedia), Stiefel oversaw the production of thousands of TV commercials.

+He made his directorial debut in 2009 with the movie Ingelore, a short film about his mother, Ingelore Herz Honigstein, a deaf Holocaust survivor.
+The documentary, which he dedicated to his mother, tells the story of how she survived being raped by two Nazis and eventually managed to flee to the United States.
+The film premiered at the Berlin Film Festival in 2010 and aired on HBO in 2011.
+At that point, Stiefel retired to concentrate on non-fiction filmmaking full-time.

+Heaven is a Traffic Jam on the 405, his second film, won both the 2017 Full Frame Audience Award & Full Frame Jury Award for Best Short.
+It was nominated for an Academy Award for Best Documentary Short Subject soon after Stiefel's 70th birthday.
+The film won the Oscar for Best Documentary Short Subject at the 90th Academy Awards.

+Personal life

-Frank Stiefel is married to artist BJ Dockweiler and has two daughters.
+Frank Stiefel is married to artist BJ Dockweiler.